-Half-Orcs are native to the new world, and natives are the only races that can have knowledge local as a class skill.
+Half-Orcs and Orcs are native to the new world, and natives are the only races that can have knowledge local as a class skill.

 Tiefling: Can be native to the New World, or a human who's heritage awoke on arrival to the New World.